 - The Gnome Trail is about .5 miles long.
 The trail is narrow with roots, rocks and many curves.

 - The trail is not stroller-friendly.
 Carrying small kids in a pack is ideal.

 - The Gnome Trail is great for ages 3 to 8.
 Older children will enjoy the longer trails.

 - Parking is free, and it is possible to park near the trailhead.

 - There are two trailhead entrances.
 The northeast entrance is the closest to the Gnome Trail.

 - Portable toilets are available for use.

-- Covered picnic benches are available and are located in the middle of the parking lot.
+- Covered picnic benches are available in the middle of the parking lot.